LifeStation Medical Alert Cost and Pricing

 The In-Home No Landline system is designed for in-home use for seniors without a landline, starting at $32.95 per month.
 This system is priced similarly to other cellular options, though it may be a few bucks more than some budget-friendly options.
-For comparison, Bay Alarm Medical’s monthly prices start at $29.95 for a cellular in-home system, while MobileHelp’s prices start at $19.95 per month.
+For comparison, Bay Alarm Medical’s monthly prices also start at $32.95 for a cellular in-home system, while MobileHelp’s prices start at $19.95 per month.

 This system uses an AT&T cellular connection1 and can be placed anywhere in the home, making it more flexible than a landline system.
 Plus, it has a range of up to 600 feet, making it suitable for bigger homes.
 We’d recommend this system for those who spend a good amount of time at home and live in an area with reliable cellular service.

 Sidekick is LifeStation’s first mobile system, starting at $37.95 per month.
 This is comparable to other mobile systems on the market, which can cost $30 to $45 per month.
 Sidekick is an all-in-one mobile pendant with a built-in two-way speaker and help button.
 It’s equipped with GPS, Wi-Fi, and AT&T cellular coverage, so you can take it everywhere you go.
 As long as you’re in an area with reliable AT&T service, you’ll be covered.
 Sidekick’s battery lasts five days, perfect for those who have a hard time remembering to charge devices every day.
 You won’t have to worry about a dead battery, because the system will give you an audible alert when it’s time to charge it.